yoavshosh/PARE/README.md

 you can fill it with an arbitrary value if you dont have any score for you orthologs pairing

-##### 3. Tree topology
+#### 3. Tree topology
-You can have your evolutionary tree topology in a newick format (see exmp_files) If you need to infer the topology yourself| you can use [RAxML-NG](https://github.com/amkozlov/raxml-ng) or other software preferred by you. see tree.txt in exmp_files for an example
+You can have your evolutionary tree topology in a newick format (see tree.txt in exmp_files for an example).

-You should prepare your project directory in a similar manner to the exmp_files directory before executing the pipeline, including the sub-directories and file names note that some of the files names contain the species name - the substring of the species name is of course changeable and should match your species name
+If you need to infer the topology yourself you can use [RAxML-NG](https://github.com/amkozlov/raxml-ng) or other softwares for that.

-### The pipeline
+## The pipeline

+On each command, you can use `--help` for more information

-##### Multiple MSA procedures of the different orthologous groups.
+#### Multiple MSA procedures of the different orthologous groups.
-You could consider a proteins based MSA as usually, in coding sequences, the protein structure is expected to be conserved along the phylogeny
+You should consider a proteins based MSA as usually, in coding sequences, the protein structure is expected to be conserved along the phylogeny

 example command:

 `python run_msa_for_super_orthologs.py -parent_dir <project_directory> -o <output_dir_name> -animals <species_for_MSA> -program clu -msa_processes 30 -proteins_msa True`

-use `run_msa_for_super_orthologs.py --help` for more parameteres options

 This command will first create `<output_dir_name>` in which it will stor fasta files contatining the different orthologous groups indicated from all_best_hits.txt.
 It will then invoke MSA processes (in this example - 30 in parallel) for each of the orthologous group and will stor the results in `<output_dir_name>/msa_results/`